RensKeboem/Teambee_website/README.md

-# FastHTML with TailwindCSS and DaisyUI
+# Teambee Website

-A modern dashboard application built with FastHTML, TailwindCSS, and DaisyUI.
+A modern, responsive website for Teambee built with FastHTML and TailwindCSS.
+The website helps premium fitness clubs transform members into loyal ambassadors through personalized attention.

 ## Prerequisites